Find Affordable College Courses

 Stony Brook, NY

 Stony Brook University did quite well in this year’s ranking of the best places for linguistics and comparative literature students to get a master’s degree.
 It came in at #9 on the list.
-Located in the suburb of Stony Brook, SUNY Stony Brook is a public college with a fairly large student population.
+Located in the large suburb of Stony Brook, SUNY Stony Brook is a public school with a very large student population.

-Out-of-state tuition fees for graduate students at SUNY Stony Brook are $25,628 per year.
+The average tuition and fees for an out-of-state graduate students at SUNY Stony Brook are $25,628 a year.

-Rutgers University - New Brunswick ranked #10 on this year’s Best Value Linguistics & Literature Master’s Degree Schools in the Middle Atlantic Region list.
+Rutgers University - New Brunswick landed the #10 spot in the 2023 rankings for the best value master’s degree linguistics and comparative literature programs.
 Rutgers New Brunswick is a fairly large public school located in the small city of New Brunswick.

 Out-of-state tuition fees for graduate students at Rutgers New Brunswick are $33,215 per year.